Siarrawood/School-District-Analysis/README.md

 ### After Data Removal
 ![](Images/School_Summary.png)

 However, once we recalculated our data with just the 10th-12th graders scores, the data was much less affected as shown below.
 Now, the school summary is nearly the same.
-The top five schools and bottom five schools remain unchanged, and Thomas High School remains in the top 5 as now the numbers decreased by less than 1%.
+The top five schools and bottom five schools remain unchanged, and Thomas High School continues to stay in the top 5 as now the numbers have decreased by less than just 1%.

 ![](Images/School_Summary2.png)